Lexington Drug Trafficking Lawyer

 How I Will Help You Fight Drug Trafficking Charges In Lexington

 All drug crimes in the state of Kentucky are a serious matter.
 Allegations of trafficking can take your criminal case to another level.
 The state will work hard to get a conviction, and that means that your future is most definitely at stake.
 Fortunately, there are steps you can take to protect yourself and reduce the likelihood of a lengthy prison sentence.
 Enlisting the help of an experienced Lexington criminal defense attorney can level the playing field, strip the prosecution of its advantage and even tip the scales of justice in your favor.
-At Oakley & Oakley, LLC, I have more than 15 years of experience and have been advocating on behalf of clients in Fayette County for more than a decade.
+At Oakley & Oakley, LLC, I have nearly 20 years of experience and have been advocating on behalf of clients in Fayette County for more than a decade.
 I work hard and, time and again, have secured favorable outcomes in cases just like yours.
 When you need help, I’ll be there to stand by your side and fight.
 Among other things, you can expect me to:

 - Launch a detailed investigation into your arrest